mitsuba-renderer/drjit/docs/custom.rst

 As the name indicates, reverse-mode differentiation traverses the computation graph from outputs to inputs, which requires suitable reversed loop constructs that are not available by default.
-While Enoki could likely be modified to generate them automatically, this would not produce an efficient result, as each loop iteration would need to store copies of all loop variables to enable a reversal under general conditions.
+While Dr.Jit could likely be modified to generate them automatically, this would not produce an efficient result, as each loop iteration would need to store copies of all loop variables to enable a reversal under general conditions.
 For this reason, symbolic loops must